15 Anti Bullying Activities to Support a Safe and Respectful Classroom

 Why teach elementary school children about bullying?

-- spot different types of bullying
+- Recognize different types of bullying

 Firstly it is good to make sure your students understand the differences between;